valeriob01/Mersenne-gpu-computing-node/README.md

 # GPU-Computing-Node Installation

 New version of the script in Makefile style.
-Invoke with "make" when logged in as root.
+Invoke with "make -f ./Mersenne-gpu.Makefile" when logged in as root.

 This Makefile builds a complete Mersenne GPU Computing Node, it installs all the dependencies needed to run Mersenne GPU computing applications, then installs and compile the applications.